Welcome to the website of the Bridge Ward Club, which celebrated its 90th anniversary in January 2020!

 In 1931 the Club’s inaugural dinner was held at the Fishmongers’ Hall and was attended by 122 Members and their guests.
 The 50th Anniversary Dinner was held in the same hall in February 1981 and was attended by 176 diners.
 Since then the Bridge Ward Club’s membership has steadily grown to over 200 members.

-The Club now has a varied social programme and meets at least 12 times a year for events ranging from the carol service at the Ward Church (St Magnus the Martyr) to talks of City interest or visits to interesting places such as the Isle of Wight, Kings College Cambridge, the Heathrow Animal Reception Centre and the Thames River Police Museum.
+The Club now has a varied social programme and usually meets at least 12 times a year for events ranging from the carol service at the Ward Church (St Magnus the Martyr) to talks of City interest or visits to interesting places such as the Isle of Wight, Kings College Cambridge, the Heathrow Animal Reception Centre and the Thames River Police Museum.